open-rpa/openflow/docs/dockercompose.md

 [docker-compose-traefik.yml](https://github.com/open-rpa/openflow/blob/master/docker-compose-traefik.yml) is for people running docker ce/docker desktop

-open a shell and cd to that folder you downloaded the file to, and type
+open a shell and cd to that folder you downloaded the file to, and type ( you need to rename the downloaded file to docker-compose.yml, or use the next command instead )

 ```bash
 docker-compose up